Idaho Power Buys Wind Energy

-Idaho Power supports responsible renewable energy sources, including wind projects like the Elkhorn Valley Wind Project, that are developed in response to a competitive request for proposal process.
+We support renewable energy sources, including wind projects like the Elkhorn Valley Wind Project, which was built in response to a competitive bid process initiated by Idaho Power.

-The Elkhorn Valley Wind Project in northeast Oregon has a generation capacity of 101 megawatts (MW), although — as with all wind energy projects — actual generation is irregular and varies greatly depending on the weather.
+Elkhorn Valley, in northeast Oregon, has a generation capacity of 101 megawatts (MW).
+As with all wind energy projects, actual generation varies greatly depending on the weather.

-Elkhorn came on-line in 2007.
-At that time, Idaho Power only had 10 to 20 MW of wind energy on our system.
-We identified a need for additional wind energy through our long-term planning process.
-We now have a 20-year agreement to purchase all the electricity the Elkhorn project produces.
+When Elkhorn came online in 2007, Idaho Power had just 10-20 MW of wind energy tied to our system.
+Our long-term planning process identified a need for additional wind energy, and we now have a 20-year contract to purchase the energy from this project.

 To learn more about how Idaho Power is studying the costs and other impacts of wind energy, read about our Wind Study.

 As of 2019, Idaho Power had contracts with 32 other commercial wind projects, representing 627 megawatts of nameplate capacity (possible energy).
 These are 20-year contracts mandated by a federal law that requires utilities like Idaho Power to purchase all the energy generated by certain projects.
 The rates we pay for energy from these projects varies, but it’s higher than the rate we pay for energy from Elkhorn.

 Idaho Power does not own or operate these projects.